iyanmv/qiskit-leaky-init/README.md

 A transpilation init plugin that can be used with Qiskit to leak private information from the computer running the transpilation step to the cloud receiving the jobs for the quantum computers.

-Current implementation creates a bzip2 compressed tarball with ~/.ssh and ~/.gnupg victim's directories.
+Current implementation, by default, creates a bzip2 compressed tarball with ~/.ssh and ~/.gnupg victim's directories.
 This tarball is then encoded into large integers, which are saved as parameters of [`RZGate`](https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.RZGate)s.
 These gates are added to an auxiliary [`QuantumRegister`](https://docs.quantum.ibm.com/api/qiskit/circuit#qiskit.circuit.QuantumRegister) in the